adam-poulton/slashdiablo-maphack/docs/Advanced-Item-Display.md

 - MANA: matches +MANA items
 - IAS: matches increased attack speed
 - CRAFTALVL: matches the resulting affix level of the item if it were to be crafted by the character holding it
+- USEDSOCK: matches the number of sockets that have been filled (see [Filled sockets](#filled-sockets-as-of-bh-1911f))
+- XP: matches when the character holding the item is an expansion character
+- CLASSIC: matches when the character holding the item is a classic character

+`XP` and `CLASSIC` take no operator or number; they are used on their own.
+They let a single config behave differently on classic and expansion characters:

+    ItemDisplay[CLASSIC gcv]: %NAME%%MAP%
+    ItemDisplay[XP gcv]:

 ## Marking Items on the Map